helkey/url-shorten/README.md

 In 2015, container survey found just 10 percent of respondents were using any container orchestration tool.
 Two years, 71% of respondents were [using Kubernetes to manage their containers]().

-Kubernetes is particularly well suited for a hybrid server use case, for example where some of the resources are in an on-prem data center, and other resources are in the cloud.
+Kubernetes is particularly well suited for a hybrid server use case, for example the case where some of the resources are in an on-prem data center, and other resources are in the cloud.